-When I was 10 years old I pestered my parents into letting me have a dog.
-I researched breeds in the library and decided upon a yellow Labrador Retriever.
-I was in boy heaven when we brought home my new puppy, whom I named, Duke.
+When I was ten years old, I pestered my dad into letting me have a dog.
+I researched breeds in the library and decided on a yellow Labrador.
+I was in boy heaven when we brought home my new puppy, whom I named Duke.

-However, by my teenage years, the responsibilities of dog ownership — walks, training, brushing, feeding, washing etc — had become chores that I increasingly skipped.
-Duke soon settled into the typical family dog role of furry “furniture”.
+However, by my teenage years, the responsibilities of dog ownership — walks, training, brushing, feeding, washing etc. — had become chores that I increasingly skipped.
+Duke soon settled into the typical family dog role of hairy “furniture”.

-About this time, my brother’s cat had a litter of kittens, but before they were weaned the mother cat was sadly run over.
-We raised the orphans and kept a black and white one, named Tom, who adopted Duke as his surrogate mother.
+Around this time, my brother’s cat had a litter of kittens.
+But before they were weaned, the mother cat was run over.
+So, we raised the orphans and kept a black and white one, named Tom, who adopted Duke as his surrogate mother.

 Duke and Tom became an odd couple and kept each the company.

-If you buy a dog or a cat for a child or as a family pet, then it’s highly likely that you, the parent, will need to take responsibility for it in the short and long term.
+If you buy a dog or a cat for your child or as a family pet, then it’s likely that you, the parent, will need to take responsibility for it in the short and long term.

 © 2008 Robert Fairhead

-This article appeared in the Village Voice Eastern-Harbourside in May 2008 and in my dog club newsletter, PawPrints.
-I wrote it especially for my father, who celebrated his 70th birthday in May 2008 and with whom Duke saw out his years!
+This article appeared in the Village Voice Eastern-Harbourside in May 2008.
+I wrote it for my father, who celebrated his 70th birthday in May 2008 and with whom Duke lived all of his life.